 Also see: Relieve Headaches Fast with This Drink

 For these types of cases, you must treat the underlying allergy or infection that’s causing the sinusitis and eliminate the symptoms.

 This condition occurs when you have momentary pauses in breathing while sleeping.

-Aside from apnea, which is a clinical condition, emotional and psychological factors can also keep you from sleeping properly.
+Emotional and psychological factors can also keep you from sleeping properly.

 Negative emotions and recurring nightmares can also cause migraines.